Promoting healthy lifestyles?

 Food and Beverage Classification System (FBCS)

-The Ministry of Health’s Food and Beverage Classification System is designed as a practical tool to support early childhood education services and schools in implementing the Ministry of Education’s guidelines Food and Nutrition for Healthy, Confident Kids.
-The FBCS identifies recommended options for early childhood education services and schools wishing to provide, sell or promote healthy food and drink.
-Find out more about the FBCS on the Ministry of Health website (external link) .
+The Ministry of Health’s Food and Beverage Classification System is designed as a practical tool to support early childhood education services and schools in implementing the Ministry of Education’s Food and Nutrition for Healthy, Confident Kids guidelines.

-Also available at TKI website (external link) - case studies from schools around New Zealand successfully working to improve nutrition, physical activity levels and general wellbeing.
+Visit the TKI website for case studies from schools around New Zealand successfully working to improve nutrition, physical activity levels and general wellbeing.

 Last reviewed: Has this been useful?
 Give us your feedback